 Jensen Alao

-Johnathan J. Styles, AIA, NCARB
+Johnathan J. Styles, AIA, NCARB, IIDA

 Marisa King, AIA, LEED A.P.
 BD+C.